Advanced Prototyping with Scrolling Overflow

 - Vertical Scrolling

 Tip!
 You can only apply one Overflow Behavior to each Frame.
-However, you can apply different Overflow Behaviors to multiple Frames or Groups within a design.
+However, you can apply different Overflow Behaviors to multiple Frames or Components within a design.

 Allows a user to swipe (or scroll) Left and Right within a particular Frame.